top of page

 Before joining DC Appleseed, Kristin was Legislative Counsel for DC Councilmember Brooke Pinto.
 She has also worked with the Addiction and Public Policy Initiative at the O’Neill Institute for National and Global Health Law and the House Oversight Committee’s Select Subcommittee on the Coronavirus Crisis.
 Before becoming an attorney, Kristin lived in New York City, where she was a professional musical theater performer, performing in NYC and around the country.

 Kristin received her JD from Georgetown Law and BS from the University of Nebraska, where she majored in Psychology and minored in Education.
 Kristin also graduated from the American Musical and Dramatic Academy in New York City, where she studied Musical Theater.
-In her free time, Kristin enjoys traveling, theater, trivia, escape rooms, and exploring DC neighborhoods, including her neighborhood of Capitol Hill.
+In her free time, Kristin enjoys traveling, performing in shows in DC, seeing live theater, trivia, escape rooms with her awesome family, and exploring DC neighborhoods, including her Capitol Hill neighborhood.

 POLICY COUNSEL